alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 We’ve all found ourselves in a waiting game in the job search.
 Here are steps to take after you have reached out to a potential contact/referral or interviewed and are waiting to hear back.

 Keep in mind that employers (and people in general) are busy.
-A employer’s top priority is very likely not interviewing software engineers (even though it’s an important job to fill) and instead something more closely related to what their business is trying to accomplish.
+An employer’s top priority is very likely not interviewing software engineers (even though it’s an important job to fill) and instead something more closely related to what their business is trying to accomplish.
 Recruiters are sometimes working on 20-30 open jobs at a time, so don’t panic if you don’t hear anything for a few days.

 ## Guidelines

 **It’s always your job to keep the communication lines open!** You’re the one looking for a job, so even if a contact/employer says “you can expect to hear from me in a week”, you should send a check in note if you don’t hear from that person in seven days.
-A friendly check-in email that expresses your continued enthusiasm for the and your desire for more conversations is appropriate.
+A friendly check-in email that expresses your continued enthusiasm for the role and your desire for more conversations is appropriate.
 Don’t sit around waiting for things to happen to you.

 **Keep it primarily to email.** When communicating with a potential employer, keep correspondence limited to email.
 Do not use social media messaging services or texts.
 Employers want a trail of communication when hiring.
 Facebook posts on a hiring manager’s timeline aren’t a good way for them to make a professional paper trail.
 It’s a best practice to keep your conversations in the same email thread so the employer can easily place you in their mind.

 **When is a phone call more appropriate than email?** In almost all cases your follow ups should be via email.
-Talk with your coach if you think a phone would be appropriate.
+Talk with your coach if you think a phone call would be appropriate.

 **Don’t assume the employer isn’t interested.** Employers, especially internal tech and HR recruiters, are inundated with applications for every position.
 Reviewing applicants takes time, so be patient.
 It’s not personal.